esamoylov26/DALI2025-DataChallenge/README.txt

 - !!! some may identify the same blob (there is blob count overlap) !!!

 FEASIBILITY:
-- unlike the other attempts, at least make_ellipses does it's one job, even if not very well
+- unlike the other attempts, make_ellipses.py does identify some blobs (although it identifies a certain subset)
 - also - there was a bug where altering the img file name somehow affected the number of blobs identified
 - so it's very possible that this approach might not work, but it's worth exploring more
+- make_ellipses.py wasn't very well tested, so that's one thing to look into (comparing number of blobs against parameters)

 IMPORTANT FILES
 ========================